11 Reasons Palau Should Be Your Next Dive Trip (Even If You're Not a Diver)

 Pro Tips

 Permits: $100 Pristine Paradise Fee (PPEF) on arrival includes Rock Islands/Jellyfish Lake.
-Separate $50 Koror State permit for dive sites.
+A separate $50 Koror State permit covers dive sites.
 Budget $150 in permits.

-Diving operators: Sam's Tours, Fish 'n Fins, Neco Marine are well-established and safety-focused.
+Diving operators: Sam's Tours, Fish 'n Fins, and Neco Marine are well-established and safety-focused.

 Best months: November-April (dry season, calmest seas, best visibility, manta rays).